California Home Page Hero Image

 What Is Bankruptcy in California?

 When debt snowballs, bankruptcy can pause collections and create a path to relief.
-Because California has its own exemption systems, wage rules, and four federal bankruptcy districts, local guidance matters.
-Our role is educational and empowering—we explain the process and connect you with attorneys who practice in your local California bankruptcy court.
+California is an "opt out" state.
+This means California has its own exemption systems.
+California also has its own wage rules, and four federal bankruptcy districts, so local guidance matters.

-Bankruptcy is a federal court process that can eliminate or reorganize debt while protecting certain assets with exemptions.
-California law doesn’t control whether you can file, but it does shape what you can keep (your “exempt” property), including a powerful homestead exemption for your residence and other protections for vehicles, household goods, and wages.
+While bankruptcy is a federal court process, California law shapes what you can keep (your “exempt” property), including a powerful homestead exemption for your residence and other protections for vehicles, household goods, and wages.
 Collections on discharged debts must stop.

 Types of Bankruptcy in California